brendankhoury/zizoto_landing/_pages/termsofservice.md

 At Zizoto, we are committed to ensuring our customers are satisfied with the products they purchase.
 However, due to the nature of our service, we do not accept returns.

 If an item arrives damaged or incorrect, please let us know.
 We will happily issue a refund for the item.
-To request a refund, please reach out to email with your order details and a description of the issue.
+To request a refund, please reach out to contact_at_zizoto_dot_com with your order details and a description of the issue.

-If you need to cancel an order, please contact us at email as soon as possible, providing your order details.
+If you need to cancel an order, please contact us at contact_at_zizoto_dot_com as soon as possible, providing your order details.
 While we will make every effort to accommodate your cancellation request, we cannot guarantee that we will be able to cancel orders that have already been processed.